 1 Results are presented net of actual fees until December 31, 2005; from January 1, 2006 through the present, net composite results are presented net of highest fee.

 2 Global Equity Ex-Options performance is reported gross of management fees.
-It is supplemental and complements the MAP Global Equity Composite presentation.
+It is supplemental and complements the MAP Global Equity Composite Annual Disclosure Presentation.
 Quarter and YTD returns not annualized.
 MAP has been independently verified.
 Lifetime benchmark performance is not examined.
 3 The information provided is supplemental and complements the MAP Global Equity Composite presentation.
+Risk Statistics are presented gross-of-fees.
 4 Descriptive statistics derived from holdings based on the aggregate of individual client portfolios in the composite.
 Holdings of individual client portfolios in the composite may differ, sometimes significantly, from those shown.
 5 Based on the annualized quarterly returns of the Global Equity Composite compared to the annualized quarterly total returns of the MSCI ACWI Index since inception.
-6 Based on the cumulative performance for the MSCI AC World (ACWI) Index’s 54 positive quarters and 21 negative quarters between April 1, 2001 and December 31, 2019.
+6 Based on the cumulative performance for the MSCI AC World (ACWI) Index’s 58 positive quarters and 22 negative quarters between April 1, 2001 and March 31, 2021.

 All investments are subject to risk, including the loss of principal.